chompskiecodes/cursor/GRANULAR_ARCHITECTURE.md

 **Purpose:** Retrieve all practitioners with availability at a specific location on a given date.

 **Process:**
-1. Parses the request for location ID, location name, date, dialed number, and session ID.
+1. Parses the request for business_id, date, dialed number, and session ID.
 2. Looks up the clinic using the dialed number.
 3. Parses the date and initializes the Cliniko API.
 4. Queries all practitioners at the location.